crvallance/food/Shepherdless Pie/README.md

 - Peel and cook 2-3 large parsnips and then throw them in with the potatoes when you mash them.
 It will give a pleasant sweetness.

-- You could also consider swapping out a baking potato for a sweet potato but the parsnip is defintely more on the British side.
+- You could also consider swapping out a baking potato for a sweet potato but the parsnip is definitely more on the British side.

 - Add your veg right in to the "meat" while browning.
-All of this is firmly in cottage pie terratory anyway, just figure out what you like.
+All of this is firmly in cottage pie territory anyway, just figure out what you like.